-Some PC users when they try to perform System Restore on their Windows 10 device might encounter the error code 0x8007045b.
+Some Windows users when they try to perform System Restore on their Windows 10 device might encounter the error code 0x8007045b.
 This post offers the most suitable solution/workaround you can try to effectively resolve the issue.

 When you encounter this issue, you’ll receive the following similar full error message;